Milica Djordjevic: Early life and education

+Career

-Some of the examples of this very broad field of interest and inspiration are The Death of the Star-Knower – petrified echoes of an epitaph in a kicked crystal of time I&II from 2008/09 : Djordjević fantasized about the concept of time crystals and worked with this idea in her first two sting quartets The Death of the Star-Knower – petrified echoes of an epitaph in a kicked crystal of time I&II from 2008/09.
+Some of the examples of this very broad field of interest and inspiration are The Death of the Star-Knower – petrified echoes of an epitaph in a kicked crystal of time I&II from 2008/09: Djordjević fantasized about the concept of time crystals and worked with this idea in her first two sting quartets The Death of the Star-Knower – petrified echoes of an epitaph in a kicked crystal of time I&II from 2008/09.
 The concept of time crystals only became known in physics a few years later and was theoretically proposed by Frank Wilczek in 2012 and in terms of practical application, time crystals could one day be used as quantum computer storage.

-Čvor for winds, brass, percussion and piano is very, very intimate: she finished it in the neonatal intensive care unit (NICU).
+Čvor for winds, brass, percussion and piano was finished in the neonatal intensive care unit (NICU).

 Mit o Ptici for choir and orchestra has the most direct inspiration in literature – verse epos Bird by Miroslav Antić, whereas Jadarit, Concerto for Percussion and String Orchestra is politically engaged.

-Djordjević graduated composition from the Faculty of Music in Belgrade, where she also finished studies of Sound and Music Recording and Production as well as specialized training in electronic music.
-She finished postgraduateat the Conservatoire de Strasbourg, where she studied with Ivan Fedele and graduated with honors.
-She continued her professional accomplishments in Paris, where she was enrolled in composition and computer music Cursus1 at IRCAM and then in Berlin, where she finished 3rd cycle studies at HfM Hanns Eisler in the class of Hanspeter Kyburz.

 Since 2025, Djordjević has been professor for composition at the Lübeck Academy of Music.

 Djordjević's music is described as "rough, often even raw in the gesture", as a "vital tonal language that refuses less harmony and beautiful sound than that it gives the experience of the elemental quite pleasurably: tones of the earth’s emanations."